cybergeekgyan/Maternity-Care-Modeling-Predicting-Pregnancy-Outcomes-and-Mode-of-Delivery/README.md

 - Predict pregnancy outcomes (e.g., complications) using machine learning and deep learning techniques.
 - Predict the mode of delivery (vaginal or cesarean section) for pregnant patients.

 We believe that Maternity Care Modeling has the potential to make a significant positive impact on the lives of expectant parents and their children.
-Your involvement in this project is greatly appreciated, and together, we can contribute to the advancement of healthcare and maternal well-being.

 ## Dataset